ahakimx/python-helloworld/README.md

 # python-helloworld
-This repo use github action.
+This repo use github action to push image.